About the Journal

 From 2017 we don't accept any more and we don't publish articles about studies on rats or mice.

-- Revised manuscript file with changes highlighted or in red colour.
-In Word you can use Track Changes, then Highlight Changes or simply Underline your changes or use the red colour.
+- Revised manuscript file with changes highlighted or in red.
+You can use Track Changes in word, highlight changes, underline your changes, or use red for changes.
 Use a short file name, such as revised (the file extension should be added automatically), for your new manuscript file.

 Policies on Conflict of Interest, Human and Animal rights, and Informed Consent